- Which Visa will I need?

 Which Visa will I need?

-If your course is shorter than 6 months or is a English Language programme you will require a Short-Term Study Visa.
+If your programme is longer than 6 months you will need a Student visa.

-If you are a non-EU/EEA/Swiss national and you will come to the UK to study for more than six months, you will need to apply for a Tier 4 visa.
-In order to get a Tier 4 Visa you must meet strict criteria for the application, which we will request as part of your application to study before a Confirmation of Acceptance of Study (CAS) is issued.
+If you are coming to the UK to study for more than six months, you will need to apply for a Student visa.
+In order to get a Student Visa you must meet strict criteria for the application, which we will request as part of your application to study before a Confirmation of Acceptance of Study (CAS) is issued.
 Please be aware that you are required to pay a minimum of 50% tuition fees prior to CAS being issued.

-Our quick guide to Tier 4 Visas below gives an overview of the application process.
+Our quick guide to Student Visas below gives an overview of the application process.

-In order to apply for a Tier 4 Visa the UK Visas and Immigration (UKV&I) require evidence that you have enough money to support yourself while studying in the UK, including your tuition fees and living costs.
+In order to apply for a Student Visa, UK Visas and Immigration (UKVI) require evidence that you have enough money to support yourself while studying in the UK, including your tuition fees and living costs.
 This is referred to as ‘maintenance’.

-When applying for a Tier 4 Visa you will need to show maintenance for both your Tuition fees and living costs.
+When applying for a Student Visa you will need to show maintenance for both your Tuition fees and living costs.

 You are required to show the first years programme fee (if the programme is 1 year or less you will be require to show the full fee)

-You are required to show £1015 per month for the duration of the programme, to a maximum of 9 months.
+You are required to show a monthly living costs amount up to a maximum of 9 months.

-Please note: The UKV&I will make deductions from your required maintenance for money already paid to Edge Hill University.
+Please note: The UKVI will make deductions from your required maintenance for money already paid to Edge Hill University.
 Any money paid towards your tuition fees will be deducted and a maximum of £1,265 will be deducted from your living costs for any accommodation payments made.
-You can pay more towards accommodation but this is the maximum UKV&I will deduct from your living costs.
-Only money paid to your Tier 4 Sponsor will be deducted, any money paid to a private landlord will not be considered.
+You can pay more towards accommodation but this is the maximum UKVI will deduct from your living costs.
+Only money paid to the University will be deducted, any money paid to a private landlord will not be considered.

 Evidence of finances